google/mathsteps/CONTRIBUTING.md

   someone else can reproduce it.
 - Contribute code!
 We'd love to have more contributors working on this.
-Check out the section below with more information on how to contribute, and feel free to email * insert email to contact us TODO * with any questions!
+Check out the section below with more information on how to contribute, and feel free to email *TODO: email* with any questions!

 ### Creating a pull request